-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Canon imageRUNNER ADVANCE C55900KG/C5500 Series 2600 model Version 1.0" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2016-11 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Canon imageRUNNER ADVANCE C75900KG/C7500 Series 2600 model Version 1.0" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2017-06 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
 It is intended to report to the sponsor, Canon Inc., and provide security information to procurement entities and consumers who are interested in this TOE.

-Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is provided along with this report.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") described in Chapter 10.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.